nicolas-van/parcel-github-pages-boilerplate/README.md

 ## How to use it

 * Fork this repository and publish it in a new Github repository.
-* Go in the settings of your repository and under `Github Pages`, confirm that you want your Github Pages website to be built from the `gh-pages` branch.
+* Go in the settings of your repository and under `Github Pages` confirm that you want your Github Pages website to be built from the `gh-pages` branch.
 * Change something in your website to trigger a build and deployment (as example changing the text in `index.njk`).

 By following these steps the settings page should indicate you the URL of your deployed website, which should be `https://<your github account>.github.io/<the repository name>/`.

+Any following push to the `master` will automatically trigger the Github Actions workflow that will build and deploy your website to Github Pages.